ballerina-platform/ballerina-distribution/examples/kafka-authentication-sasl-plain-consumer/kafka_authentication_sasl_plain_consumer.md

-# SASL authentication - consumer
+# SASL authentication - Consumer

 This shows how the SASL/PLAIN authentication is done in the `kafka:Consumer`.
 For this to work properly, an active Kafka server must be present,